EmSixTeen/syncfiles/readme.md

-# Syncfiles - Easy rsync
+# Syncfiles - Easily rsync WordPress theme files
 Easily rsync WordPress theme files up and down from your local machine to your remote server, using a function named `syncfiles`.